-The client needed to increase awareness of the product and its features in a way that captured the attention of this busy, and difficult to impress, target audience.
+The client needed to increase awareness of the product and its features in a way that captured the attention of a busy and difficult to impress target audience.
 It also needed to combine online and offline elements to take traders through an engaging product journey.

 To deliver, our creative and digital teams collaborated to develop a teaser with a twist.
 Our campaign design featured 150 direct mail pieces, sent out to C-level executives with a clever pop-up and information on how to download an Elektron-themed game app.

 By negotiating obstacles and buildings in an imaginary cityscape, users were exposed to product messages and features in a way that was immediately memorable and engaging.